 Now, click on your book title and you will see this page.

-One tip!
-Check in the top right corner, as if you have different versions of the same title, you will need to make the additions for each one.
+Check in the top right corner, as if you have different versions of the same title, you will need to make the additions to each one.

 The other advantage of adding as much book information as possible is that your Amazon book page will be much longer, and the fact that there are no reviews will not show above the fold, or in other words, on a user’s screen without scrolling down.